remixer-dec/botality-ii/README.md

 [TTS]
 - can be run remotely, or on the same machine
 - tts output is sent as voice messages
+- can be used on voice messages (speech and acapella songs) to dub them with a different voice

 ### Setup:
 - rename `.env.example` to `.env`, and do NOT add the .env file to your commits!